KhronosGroup/glTF/specification/2.0/README.md

 ### Skins

 All skins are stored in the `skins` array of the asset.
 Each skin is defined by the `inverseBindMatrices` property (which points to an accessor with IBM data), used to bring coordinates being skinned into the same space as each joint; and a `joints` array property that lists the nodes indices used as joints to animate the skin.
 The order of joints is defined in the `skin.joints` array and it must match the order of `inverseBindMatrices` data.
-The `skeleton` property points to the node that is the root of a joints hierarchy.
+The `skeleton` property (if present) points to the node that is the common root of a joints hierarchy or to a direct or indirect parent node of the common root.

 > **Implementation Note:** The matrix defining how to pose the skin's geometry for use with the joints ("Bind Shape Matrix") should be premultiplied to mesh data or to Inverse Bind Matrices.